 We hope these resources can help guide you and your companion through their end of life journey, so that you can focus on spending quality time together.

-Knowing when to say goodbye can be a daunting decision but you are not alone.
-Our friendly team of Veterinarians are here to help guide you through this difficult process but if you are looking for extra resources and additonal insight we have complied the below.
+Knowing when to say goodbye can be a daunting decision, but you do not have to make it alone.
+Our knowledgeable and compassionate veterinary team is here to help guide you through this difficult process.

 - How Will I Know?
 Assessing Quality of Life and Making Difficult Decisions for your Pet – Ohio State University